MP for Rhondda and Ogmore

 Minister of State (Department for Business and Trade)

 Chris Bryant is a Labour and Co-operative MP for Rhondda and Ogmore, first elected in 2001.
-He currently serves as Minister of State at the Department for Business and Trade (from September 2025), and has previously held ministerial roles in Culture, Media and Sport, as well as Science, Innovation and Technology.
-He has served on various committees, including the Welsh Grand Committee and the Joint Committee on the Fixed-Term Parliaments Act.
+He currently serves as Minister of State for the Department for Business and Trade (from 6 September 2025) and has previously held ministerial roles in Culture, Media and Sport and in Science, Innovation and Technology.
+He has served on multiple Commons committees and, in opposition, as Shadow Minister for Creative Industries and Digital.

-Declared 11 financial interests, including ad hoc payments and other earnings from employment, and gifts or hospitality from UK sources.
+Bryant has declared 12 financial interests, including employment and earnings (ad hoc payments and other earnings) and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026